SplunkGlobalDevs/SplunkLogger/README.md

 #### Get Static Configuration

-You can also provide a hard coded configuration instance:
+If you don't want to use the configuration file, you can provide a hard coded configuration instance:

 ```csharp
 /// <summary>